staskut/find-the-ship/README.md

 ## The Ships

-Each non-empty image sample contains exactly one of six possible ships, facing either West (towards the left of the board) or East (towards the right of the board).
-The following table displays sample images of each ship.
+Each non-empty image sample contains exactly one of six possible ship models, facing either West (towards the left of the board) or East (towards the right of the board).
+The following table displays sample images of each ship model.

 <table align="center">
   <tr>
     <th>Sample Image</th>
-    <th>Ship</th>
+    <th>Ship Model</th>
     <th>Shown Facing</th>
   </tr>
   <tr>